cjlee112/darwin/doc/tutorials/experiment_planning.rst

 To test the species model, Robomendel decides to peform two experiments in the next growing season: a Wh x Wh cross and a Wh x Pu cross.
 Robomendel selects a plant with white flowers and a plant with purple flowers:

-   >>> from darwin.robomendel import plantWh, plantPu, determine_color, multiset
+   >>> from darwin.robomendel import plantWh, plantPu, determine_color, multiset, Multinomial

 Crossing these plants should shed light on the same species versus different species hypothesis.
 Robomendel checks the results from cross the white plant with itself:

     >>> from darwin.robomendel import PeaPlant, determine_color, multiset
     >>> white_plant = PeaPlant(genome=PeaPlant.white_genome)
     >>> white_crosses = [white_plant * white_plant for i in range(10)]
     >>> print multiset([determine_color(x) for x in white_crosses])
     {'white': 10}

 Looks like all white-flowered progeny!
 His observations are in line with the predictions for the different species model.

 Robomendel also crosses plantWh and plantPu.
 Robomendel checks the results.

     >>> purple_plant = PeaPlant(genome=PeaPlant.purple_genome)
     >>> hybrid_crosses = [white_plant * purple_plant for i in range(10)]